Many people believe in the logic:

 Biology at Work

-Many have noted that this makes sense from a biological perspective.
+That this makes sense from a biological perspective.
 For example, Achor notes that “positive brains have a biological advantage over brains that are neutral or negative.”

 These findings are powerful, with profound implications for how we should live and work—and how we should think about approaching them.
 We can begin by engaging in happiness-promoting activities backed by research.